cbreezier/cbreezier.github.io/source/_drafts/Sleep-training-the-new-plan.md

 Alex started his bedtime routine at about 11:50am today.
 This time it was very difficult.
 He refused to lie down on his bed for more than 10 seconds at a time, and also didn't stay in bed when I left the room.
 I think he might have been a bit overtired, but it's hard to say.
 I told him that I would only stay in the room with him while he was lying in bed, and had to leave the room twice to let him know I was serious.
 I'm not sure if threats like that are the right thing to do - it's kind of the opposite of the "excuse me" method.
 He finally fell asleep after a bit of crying, with me in the room.
 The whole process took an hour.
 Feels like a bit of a regression.
 Maybe the diminished sleep fading is making everything harder.

 We started Alex's bath at around 7:40pm and he was in bed just before 8pm.
 He fell asleep shortly after I told him his bedtime story, without me having to leave the room a single time.
 He stayed on the bed, didn't sit up, and just rolled over onto his side.
 The whole process took just over 10 minutes.
 What a blissful feeling.

+He woke up at 2am and 3:30am.
+At the 2am wake-up, he actually self-settled after under 2 minutes of crying.
+The 3:30am wak-up required my presence, but he was still quite easy to put down.
+He whinged a bit after I left the room but was able to settle himself quickly.

+He woke up at 6:40am, in a good mood.

+## Thursday 26th January
+We started his noon nap routine at about 12:00pm, but he was fairly difficult to settle.
+I tried to quickly shut down all his attempts at being cheeky.
+That was definitely the hardest part; I naturally wanted to laugh with him and cuddle him, and it was quite difficult to ruthlessly shut that down.
+I used the "I'm going to go wash dishes if you don't lie down" threat again.
+I'm still not sure it's the right thing to do.
+He eventually slept after about 40 minutes, basically crying himself to sleep.

+Alex was in bed and I finished by story at 7:45pm.
+He was very good and fell asleep in 10 minutes.
+He did ask me to put on his blanket (and proceed to kick it off) a couple of times.
+I'm worried about encouraging him to seek interaction this way, but it hasn't developed into a problem yet.
+He also cried out quite loudly for seemingly no reason before falling asleep.
+I must have left the room a bit too early, because he cried when I left and I had to re-enter after 2 minutes, whereupon he fell back into sleep quickly.
+Overall the whole thing took just under 20 minutes.